JuliaLang/julia/JuliaSyntax/README.md

 spent on the weird edge cases of a real language and writing the parser's tests and "supporting code".

-On the other hand a hand-written parser completely flexible and can be mutually understood with the reference implementation so I chose that approach for JuliaSyntax.
+On the other hand a hand-written parser is completely flexible and can be mutually understood with the reference implementation so I chose that approach for JuliaSyntax.

 # Resources